nathanc7278/cs35L-W25/Notes/Little Languages and Scripting.md

 `P$` matches only at the end of the line

+`?=P` positive lookahead, matches if the pattern `P` occurs ahead in the line.

+`?!P` negative lookahead, matches if the pattern `P` does not occur ahead in the line.

+`?<=P` positive lookbehind, matches if the pattern `P` occurs behind in the line.

+`?<!P` negative lookahead, matches if the pattern `P` does not occur ahead in the line.

 **Distributive Law:** `P(Q|R) == (PQ|PR)`

 ### BREs are like EREs, except: